YuyangZhang-zyy/UCF-Computer-Logic-and-Organization-project/README.md

 # UCF-Computer-Logic-and-Organization-project
-A course project for an implementation of MIPS (Microprocessor without Interlocked Pipeline Stages) processor written in C
+A course project for an implementation of MIPS (Microprocessor without Interlocked Pipeline Stages) processor written by Code Block in C